phoenixframework/phoenix/X_mix-tasks.md

 * creating test/controllers/post_controller_test.exs
 ```

-It will tell us we need to add a line to our router file but since we skipped model it won't mention anything about ecto.migrate.
+It will tell us we need to add a line to our router file, but since we skipped the model, it won't mention anything about `ecto.migrate`.

 ```console
 Add the resource to the proper scope in web/router.ex: